TheIronWolfModding/rF2SharedMemoryMapPlugin/README.md

 Monitor app includes sample code that uses Input buffers.

 Note: designed with only one write client in mind.
-Although multiple clients are safe, they will need to be mindful of clashes, plugin does not moderate that part.
+Although multiple clients should be able to coexist fine, they will need to be mindful of buffer update clashes, plugin does not moderate that part.

 ### HWControl input
 Allows sending restricted set of inputs to rF2.
 Mostly useful for pit menu interaction.